 The motion-free platform of the Discovery PET/CT 600 scanner allows us to accurately detect multiple small lesions in areas of the body subject to movement.
 This is especially valuable for breast, lung, colon, renal and prostate cancers.

 Advantages of the scanner

-- Can detect lesions down to 2.8 mm, which enables us to find cancer and metastases earlier
+- May detect lesions as small as 2.8 mm, which enables us to find cancer and metastases earlier

 - Leads the way in image motion management, adding clarity to areas subject to motion, such as the heart and lungs